speric/speric.github.com/_posts/2012-12-21-in-the-zone.markdown

 layout: post
 title: In The Zone
 ---
 <p>Given all my obligations and the fact I need to sleep 7-8 hours a night, I average ~15 hours a week working on the <a href="https://talentsoup.com">two</a> <a href="http://getcommissary.com">apps</a> which comprise my startup-on-the-side.
 Fifteen hours is a little less than 2 working days at a full-time job.
-Basically, I need to work around 2.5 weeks to get in the amount of time that a full-time developer would work in 1 week.</p>
+I need to work around 2.5 weeks to get in the amount of time that a full-time developer would work in 1 week.</p>

-<p>I need to maximize my efficiency because every minute I can devote to startup work is precious.
+<p>As such, I need to maximize my efficiency because every minute I can devote to startup work is precious.
 I can't sit around and wait for inspiration; I need to roll up my sleeves and get in the zone as fast as possible, and stay there for the 2-3 hours a night I can carve out.
 Paul Graham, in his essay <i><a href="http://www.paulgraham.com/head.html">Holding A Program In One's Head</a></i>, offers some great suggestions in that regard.</p>

-<p>My main goal when I'm working is to get in the zone and crowd out the world.
-Here's how I do it:</p>
+<p>Here's how I do it.</p>

 <h3>Music</h3>
 <p>I usually work with headphones on.
 I also have music that I listen to only when programming, so my mind has associated certain albums and genres of music with work.
 Personally I find softer, ambient music with a steady beat to be more conducive to my productivity.
 Maybe it's because it's enough noise to crowd out whatever's happening "out there", but not loud enough to be distracting.
 Being a drummer, I can't listen to music like Cream or Jimi Hendrix because I wind up playing air drums when I should be knocking out code!</p>